weberdc/chdsummerschool2019/README.md

-# chdsummerschool2019
+#CHD Summer School 2019

-CHD Summer School 2019 - University of Melbourne, School of Psychology
+Hosted by the University of Melbourne's School of Psychology

-_15-20 December, 2019_
+When: _15-20 December, 2019_